# #

 These activities targeting our youth are fostering a culture of idolatry.
 I

-and other parents do not want our children being led to unquestioningly support President Obama who is rapidly transforming our country into one resembling a socialist republic.
+and other parents do not want our children being led to unquestioningly support President Obama or to support any one individual.

 If we want our children to think critically, then offer them critical